-"No!
-Me!"
-Your little one shouts angrily at you.
-He wants to do it himself.
-Even as you want so badly to jump in there to help him put on his shoes … don't.
-Developmentally, when your baby reaches toddlerhood, he discovers a new-found independence that's all about HIM and what HE wants and how YOU must be stopped from getting in HIS way.
-This "Me, Inc." behavior is absolutely normal and adorable … except when it's not.
-It's cute and good that he's working so hard to put on his shoes.
-It's NOT cute and good when he willingly throws his food to the floor after you've asked him not to, so learning to discipline a toddler is in order.
+Developmentally, when your baby reaches toddlerhood, he discovers a new-found independence that’s all about HIM and what HE wants and how YOU must be stopped from getting in HIS way.
+This “Me, Inc.” behavior is absolutely normal and adorable … except when it’s not.
+It’s NOT cute when he hrows his food to the floor after you’ve asked him not to, so learning to discipline a toddler is in order.

 According to Harvey Karp, M.D. author of the popular The Happiest Toddler on the Block (Bantam; 2008), there are three situations that can help you determine if you need to intervene in your toddler’s behavior: dangerous acts; aggression; and breaking family rules.
 Karp calls these “red-light behaviors,” and when they occur, it’s time for Mom or Dad to take charge.